micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_linux/micro-ROS_with_teensy_arduino/index.md

 ## Installing ROS2 and micro-ROS in the host computer:
 Note: These first few steps are the same as in the micro-ROS installation page as in this link

-To start with, install ROS 2 Foxy FitzRoy on your Ubuntu 20.04 LTS computer.
+For this tutorial you have to install ROS 2 Foxy FitzRoy on your Ubuntu 20.04 LTS computer.
 You can do this from binaries, via Ubuntu packages, which are detailed [*here*](https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Binary.html).